 Debra Breslow Grace

-Ruth has been with OPC since 2010, overseeing marketing and ticketing for the Annual Gala and New Works Festival, and most recently the launch of the new OPC website in 2018.
-As the owner/creative director of Ballin Marketing & Public Relations for nearly 20 years, Ruth specializes in strategic marketing programs for arts organizations, tourism destinations, downtown districts, community festivals, and farmers markets for clients in California and the Portland OR metro area.
+Ruth has been on the OPC management team since 2010, overseeing marketing, ticketing and customer relations for the annual Gala and New Works Festival.
+As the owner/creative director of Ballin Marketing & Public Relations since 1999, Ruth has provided marketing expertise and creative services for numerous arts organizations, tourism destinations, downtown districts, community festivals, and farmers markets in both California and Oregon.

 Literary Director/Resident Dramaturge